cheredia19/footy-euros-history/README.md

 ### Winning rates of countries in European Championships*
 <FlatUiTable
   data={{
-    url: 'win_pct_country.csv'
+    url: 'win_pct_coun.csv'
   }}
 />
-*Only wins in regular time are taken into consideration.
+*NOTE: Only wins in regular time are taken into consideration.
 Wins in aggregated extra time, golden or silver goal, or by penalties are counted as DRAWS*

 ### Participations by country in the history of the European Championships
 <FlatUiTable